AAI-Online/AIO-docs/network/ingame.md

 * AIOprotocol.MOVE:
   * This packet is sent periodically.
 (10 ticks on client, 6 ticks on server, although they can be altered. a tick is 1./60 of a sec)
   * Client sends this to server to update their position ingame.
-  * Server seds this to all clients to update positions.
+  * Server sends this to all clients to update positions.
   ```python
   # Client:
   buf = struct.pack("B", AIOprotocol.MOVE)